-9.124 thrs
+9.127 thrs

+'''

 'thrs' <value> 'h'|'l'|'o' ['t']

+'''

-Compiles all nodes which values of the actual dataset are above (h) or below (l) the given value.
-The related elements are collected as well and stored in separate sets (+CF1..+CFn).
+Compiles all nodes which values of the actual dataset are above (h) or below (l) the given value (stored in set '+THRS').
+The related elements are collected as well.
+All unconnected element-clusters from that set together with their related nodes are stored in separate sets (+grp1..+grpn).
 This sets are displayed in a certain mode were only the edges are visible (see "view"):

-thrs 600. $\mathbf{h}$
+thrs 600. h

-When the parameter 't' is used the local maximum or minimum values are stored in separate sets (+CFN1..+CFNn) and displayed in addition:
+When the parameter 't' is used the local nodes referencing maximum or minimum values are stored in additional separate sets (+grpN1..+grpNn) and displayed in addition: